 Campaign for Working Families is now offering both in-person appointments and virtual help with filing taxes.
 This service is free for people earning less than $55,000.
 The deadline to file taxes for 2019 is July 15, 2020.
 More information can be found here.

 Community Legal Services has prepared a fact sheet view or download HERE about the effect of COVID-19 on SSI/SSDI.
 CLICK HERE for a list of SSA local office phone numbers, as offices are closed to in-person visitors.
 Community Legal Services is also accepting new clients by phone: 215-981-3700, and they have put together a separate fact sheet here about changes to public benefits.

-Senior Law Center is providing emergency services during this time, via their COVID-19 Fund for Older People: 215-988-1242 or www.seniorlawcenter.org
+Senior Law Center has resources and legal services for older adults.
+Click HERE They are also still providing emergency services during this time, via their COVID-19 Fund for Older People: call 215-988-1242 or visit www.seniorlawcenter.org

 The US Treasury has indicated that Social Security recipients who don’t usually file tax returns will automatically receive their $1200 COVID-19 checks.
 These payments will come in whatever way recipients normally receive their SS benefits.